jefffis/unicons.me/README.md

 unicons.me
 ==========

-Simple site showing the sexy power of Unicons as icons.
+Simple site showing the sexy power of Unicode as icons.